 What Does This Mean and How Will It Impact Other Rideshare Companies?

 The new ruling, established by the State of New York Supreme Court, Appellate Division Third Judicial Department, marks a victory that Uber drivers have sought for some time.
 In May of last year, the State of California sued Uber also on the basis of recognizing their drivers as employees, resulting in the passing of Proposition 22 that kept the drivers as independent contractors, according to the National Law Review.
 However, this achievement for Uber drivers in upstate New York lays a foundation for other employers in the state to reevaluate their relationship with their workers and encourages them to “take steps to ensure proper classification.”

 Seek Legal Assistance Today

-If you believe you have been misclassified as an independent contractor, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe you have been misclassified as an independent contractor, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.